 Try the walk.

-This two hour walk visits leafy Bloomsbury, once a fashionable district for the well-to-do.
+This walk lasting just over two hours visits leafy Bloomsbury, once a fashionable district for the well-to-do.
 Now it is dominated by the British Museum and the University College London, whose footprints have altered but not erased its residential past.